Feature selection when there are many influential features: Methodology

-\ni{\sl 2.5.
-Discussion.} The procedures above are intended to reflect methodologies already used in practice.
-Our main aim is to show that such techniques can be used to address not just contemporary problems where there is believed to be considerable sparsity and only a small number of significant features (for example, five or ten genes out of thousands or tens of thousands), but also reduced sparsity and a larger total number of features (for instance, thousands or tens of thousands of DNA sequences out of tens or hundreds of thousands of possibilities).
-Additionally we show that the methods continue to work well under minimal distributional assumptions (for example, normality is not needed), and minimal conditions about the correlation structure among features.
+The procedures above are intended to reflect methodologies already used in practice.
+Our main aim is to show that such techniques can be used to address not just contemporary problems where there is believed to be considerable sparsity and only a small number of significant features (e.g., five or ten genes out of thousands or tens of thousands), but also reduced sparsity and a larger total number of features (e.g., thousands or tens of thousands of DNA sequences out of tens or hundreds of thousands of possibilities).
+Additionally we show that the methods continue to work well under minimal distributional assumptions (e.g., normality is not needed), and minimal conditions about relationships among features.
 In all these senses, procedures such as those described above are particularly versatile.